About Troy, MI

 Troy Skate Park

-We couldn't mention all the benefits of looking for homes for Sale in Troy, MI without mentioning the upscale Somerset Mall (Somerset Collection).
+We couldn't mention all the benefits of looking for homes for sale in Troy, MI without mentioning the upscale Somerset Mall (Somerset Collection).
 This is Metro Detroit's premier "Collection" of retailers and has a little of something for everyone.
 It's two malls in one!
 Somerset Collection spans both sides of Big Beaver and is connected by a walkway on the second floor.
-Currently there are more than 180 retailers in the mall: Somerset Collection features:
+Currently, there are more than 180 retailers in the mall: Somerset Collection features:

 Somerset Collections anchor stores include Nortstroms, Macy's, Neiman Marcus and Sacks Fifth Avenue.
 In addition to that there are several top luxury brand stores, including but not limited to Cartier, L.K.
 Bennett, Chanel, Louis Vuitton, Burberry, Gucci, Salvatore Ferragamo, Michael Kors, Ralph Lauren, Tiffany, Giorgio Armani, Hugo Boss, MaxMara, Omega, and Coach.

-In Somerset North there's a grouping of ten restaurants in what's called the Peacock Cafe's that also features free wifi.
-Also there's a P.F.
+In Somerset North, there's a grouping of ten restaurants in what's called the Peacock Cafe's that also features free wifi.
+Also, there's a P.F.
 Changs, Tuscan Grill, McCormick and Schmicks, California Pizza Kitchen and The Camital Grille.

 Troy is one of the most populated business centers in Michigan housing companies spanning the automotive and financial sectors.
-Because of it's location and excellent climate for business it's land value is second only to the Ren Cen District in Detroit.
+Because of its location and excellent climate for business, it's land value is second only to the Ren Cen District in Detroit.

 The top Troy Employers in order is a veritable whose who of the Forbes 500 list.
 These include:

 Originally named Troy Corners, it was established in 1819 through Johnson Niles purchasing 160 acres and renaming the farm Troy Corners.
 The township was established in 1827 and incorporated in 1955 as a strategy to prevent neighboring cities form annexing additional land away.
 The Troy Historic Village is an interactive historical museum that has been passionate about chronicling the progression of Troy's development.
-They've kept intact or recreated an 18th century schoolhouse, general store, blacksmith shop and church.
+They've kept intact or recreated an 18th-century schoolhouse, general store, blacksmith shop, and church.
 The turn of the century church is still available for weddings.
 Today Troy, MI covers 33.64 miles with homes for sale varying in both age and style.

-Today looking for real estate in Troy, Michigan will put a family right in the middle of bustling community rich in culture and commerce.
-Located in Oakland County Michigan, is home to 80,980 people as of the 2010 census making it the 11th largest city in Michigan by population and the largest in the county.
+Today looking for real estate in Troy, Michigan will put a family right in the middle of a bustling community rich in culture and commerce.
+Located in Oakland County Michigan, it is home to 80,980 people as of the 2010 census making it the 11th largest city in Michigan by population and the largest in the county.
 Many people are shocked by the diversity and richness of culture in Troy, as many identify Troy instead with business shirts and power lunches.

 Buyers looking for properties in the city will sleep well at night.
 In 2011 Troy was ranked the number 19th safest city in the United States, and the safest in Michigan, just edging out Livonia Michigan.
-In addition it was ranked number 22 by CNN Money "best places to live" in the United States.
+In addition, it was ranked number 22 by CNN Money "best places to live" in the United States.
 CNN uses a mix of criteria including affordability of housing, education, economic strength, and fun.
 In 2008 Troy was ranked the 4 most affordable city in the United States.
-Bear in mind that though the sales prices of Troy real estate is well over the average sales price, the adjustment for the above average incomes in Troy offset this.
+Bear in mind that though the sales prices of Troy real estate is well over the average sales price, the adjustment for the above-average incomes in Troy offset this.
 The current median income in Troy is $84,330 for a single person and 101,271 for a family.

 Back to: Troy Real Estate Listings

-IDX provided courtesy of Realcomp II Ltd., via Keller Williams Realty, Copyright 2017 Realcomp II Ltd. Shareholders.
+IDX provided courtesy of Realcomp II Ltd., via Keller Williams Realty, Copyright 2020 Realcomp II Ltd. Shareholders.
 IDX information is provided exclusively for consumers' personal, noncommercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 The accuracy of all information, regardless of source, is not guaranteed or warranted.
 All information should be independently verified.